 But Paul was right - "If only 1% of French novels get translated into English, why should their books, articles, websites, blogs and other Internet-based communiqués - let alone the narrowness of the subject - deserve to be translated?
 On the other hand, would it be reasonable to ask the Anglophones to speak French, since the French themselves are the more reluctant Europeans to learn a foreign language?"

-For example Saussez has a section in his book criticising English books on the mystery - mainly related to the fact that he [and other French researchers] feel the English take too seriously the works of Plantard and Cherisey.
+Saussez has a section in his book criticising English books on the mystery - mainly related to the fact that he [and other French researchers] feel the English take too seriously the works of Plantard and Cherisey.
 Saussez takes the English researchers to task for believing in the idea of a Jesus and Mary Magdalene marriage and bloodline theory [not inherently impossible] but which [to my mind anyway] is an obvious red herring in the RLC Affair.
 Saussez also criticises the English Tomb of God authors for speculating about the historical Jesus being buried in France and their theories that are, shall we say, geometrical.
-And yet, one of the most common theories championed by French researchers, in particular Christian Doumergue, is that the historical Christ is buried in France [ie the same theory as English researchers], or at least Mary Magdalene!
-Christian Doumergue writes the preface to this new book by Saussez and is a good friend.
+And yet, one of the most common theories championed by French researchers, in particular Christian Doumergue [but several others], is that the historical Christ is buried in France [ie the same theory as English researchers], or at least Mary Magdalene!
+Christian Doumergue writes the preface to this new book by Saussez and he is a good friend of Saussez.
+Double-standards?

-Saussez mentions Sauniere's monetary gains through his traffic in masses - but also speculates that money could have come from looting a stolen religious or hidden treasure from a local Bishopric [perhaps dated to the 17th and 18th century and that of Alet-les-Bains] - discussed by another good French researcher, Patrick Mensior.
+Saussez mentions Sauniere's monetary gains through his traffic in masses - but also speculates that money could have come from looting a stolen religious or hidden treasure from a local repository [perhaps dated to the 17th and 18th century and found at Alet-les-Bains] - discussed by another good French researcher, Patrick Mensior.
 I have referred to Mensior's theory on my website.
 I guess that Mensior and Saussez together would argue that their listed facts and opinions as we currently know them better fit the scenario of what Sauniere must have been up to.

 Saussez also mentions a quote found at the front of Gérard de Sède's first book about Sauniere;